 Nav Haq is Senior Curator at M HKA – Museum of Contemporary Art Antwerp.
-Haq’s research as a curator and writer lies at the meeting points of culture and politics, theory and practice.
-He has considered art’s internationalism, along with its relations to the 'institution' of art in the broadest sense of the term, seeking to rethink both.
-He was previously Curator at Arnolfini, Bristol, and Curator at Gasworks, London.
-Haq has curated numerous solo exhibitions with artists such as Hassan Khan, Cosima von Bonin, Shilpa Gupta, Kerry Tribe, Imogen Stidworthy, Harald Thys & Jos de Gruyter, Hüseyin Bahri Alptekin, Alexandre Estrela and Otobong Nkanga.
-Group exhibitions have included Superpower: Africa in Science Fiction (2012) co-curated with Al Cameron; Museum Show—a historical survey of (semi-fictional) museums created by artists (2011); the two-person exhibition The Sea Wall presenting works by Haegue Yang and Felix Gonzalez-Torres (2011); Lapdogs of the Bourgeoisie: Class Hegemony in Contemporary Art, co-curated with Tirdad Zolghadr (2006–09); and Contour Biennial 2007, Mechelen, Belgium.
+Haq’s research interests as a curator and writer lie at the meeting points of culture and politics, theory and practice.
+He has considered the conditions of art’s internationalism along with its relations to the ‘institution’ of art, seeking to reorient both.
+Haq was previously Exhibitions Curator at Arnolfini, Bristol, and Curator at Gasworks, London.
+He has curated many monographic exhibitions with artists such as Hassan Khan, Cosima von Bonin, Shilpa Gupta, Kerry Tribe, Imogen Stidworthy, Alexandre Estrela, Hüseyin Bahri Alptekin and Otobong Nkanga.
+Group exhibitions have included Superpower: Africa in Science Fiction (2012) together with Al Cameron; Museum Show – a major historical survey of (semi-fictional) museums created by artists (2011); the two-person exhibition The Sea Wall presenting works by Haegue Yang and Felix Gonzalez-Torres (2011); Lapdogs of the Bourgeoisie: Class Hegemony in Contemporary Art, together with Tirdad Zolghadr (2006-09); and Contour Biennial 2007, Mechelen, Belgium.
 At M HKA he co-curated the group exhibition Don’t You Know Who I Am?
 Art After Identity Politics together with Anders Kreuger in 2014, and curated the interdisciplinary exhibition Energy Flash: The Rave Movement in 2016.
-Haq is on the editorial board of the online research platform for the L’Internationale confederation of European museums.
-In 2012 he was a recipient of the Independent Vision Award for Curatorial Achievement, awarded by Independent Curators International, New York.
+Haq is on the editorial board of the online research platform for the L’Internationale confederation of European museums (www.internationaleonline.org).
+In 2012 he was recipient of the Independent Vision Award for Curatorial Achievement, awarded by Independent Curators International, New York.